The Way It Works

 A student must be admitted to one academic program initially, and after the first semester, may apply and be accepted to the second degree program.
 There is no formal relationship between the two degree program requirements in a dual degree situation.

 *To ensure that students entering a second graduate degree program receive timely and effective advisement on a program of study approved by the second department, admission to the second graduate degree program must be approved before the student completes more than twelve credit hours of coursework that are counted in that department toward the second graduate degree.
 In special circumstances, students may petition their academic deans for an exception.
 This limit of twelve credits earned only applies to students admitted to their first graduate degree program in the Fall 2014 semester and onwards.

-If a student is pursuing two degrees at once, or have graduated with one degree and are pursuing a second degree for which coursework overlaps with the first, he/she will need to submit a Dual Enrollment Request Form.
+If a student is pursuing two degrees at once, or has graduated with one degree and is now pursuing a second degree for which coursework overlaps with the first, he/she will need to submit a Dual Enrollment Request Form.

-The completed form must be sent to the Dean of The Graduate School for final approval.
+The completed form must be sent to the Dean of The Graduate School (or designee) for final approval.
 Once approved, the Office of the University Registrar will be notified of the dual registration.